Why Are My French Bulldogs Eyes Bloodshot:

 Your Frenchie cherry eye can be treated with medication, or they may need surgery.
 Now and then, the cherry eye will correct itself if you don’t do anything, though that isn’t always the situation.

 Topical medication may reduce inflammation and help stop or fix infections that are usually associated with the condition.

 The best approach used by your vet in treating cherry eye is to remove

 the tear gland is a fairly simple and quick operation.

-With eye diseases, it is challenging for yourself to diagnose the exact problem your Frenchie is suffering from.
+It is challenging for you to diagnose the exact problem your Frenchie is suffering from with eye diseases.
 Many of the symptoms linked to red or bloodshot eyes are similar.

 The recommendation is to contact your vet, explain the symptoms and then take their advice on the matter.